 The Carlyle Group: A firm based in Washington D.C. that targets commercial products, retail and transportation

 The Blackstone Group: A New York-based firm invested in real estate, public debt and secondary funds

 HarbourVest Partners: A firm specializing in information technology, 3D printing and industrials, headquartered in Boston

 Audax Group: A firm based in New York interested in software, media and infrastructure

 Why the private markets are becoming more valuable

-- More private companies are getting funded: As more investors pour more money into the private markets, it’s now easier than ever for new private companies to get the funding they need to grow.
+As more investors pour more money into the private markets, it’s now easier than ever for new private companies to get the funding they need to grow.
 As a result, we’ve seen a sharp influx in the number of VC-backed startups and PE-backed companies in recent years.
-In other words, as more money flows into this space and as more companies stay (and start up) within it, the private markets will continue to grow in value and opportunity.
+In other words, as more money flows into this space and as more companies stay or start up within it, the private markets will continue to grow in value and opportunity.

-To learn more about this fast-growing economic sector, download our guide to understanding the private markets.
+Download our guide to understanding the private markets